 This Health & Safety policy is for Warrington Primary Academy Trust and incorporates the Parago, Medical Tracker, SSS CPD, Evolve plus other electronic and paper based systems used across the Trust to ensure compliance.

-WPATs compliance programs are cloud-based management system that monitors health and safety compliance for the school when implemented and followed in accordance with their guidance.
+WPATs compliance programs are cloud-based management systems that monitor health and safety compliance for the school when implemented and followed in accordance with their guidance.
 Parago, Medical Tracker, SSS CPD, Evolve plus other systems are designed with the purpose of keeping the Trust compliant with health and safety law.

-From Spring 2026 WPAT aim to align our electronic compliance systems further, by replacing the current mix of electronic and paper records, across the Trust, be that Parago, I Am Compliant or another.
+From Spring 2026 WPAT aims to align our electronic compliance systems further, by replacing the current mix of electronic and paper records, across the Trust, be that Parago, I Am Compliant or another.

 Please note that the boxes that are greyed out will change following implementation of more centralised compliance systems.
 The following documents, and more are accessed to ensure H&S compliance across WPAT: